irisnet/irisnet/WHITEPAPER.md

 ### IRIS Services

+In this section, we set out the intended technical parameters for deploying IRIS Services on the IRS network.

 **Service Definition**

-A Method is composed of:
+A `Method` is composed of:

 * `ID (int)`: The unique ID of this method in the encompassing iService